 It reduces the period of negotiation from months to weeks.

-It allows the other partner to size up to plan for the appropriate strategies for short, medium, and long term wins.
+It allows the other partner to size up to plan for the appropriate strategies for short-, medium-, and long-term wins.

 It allows the bargaining partners to appraise the state of the enterprise.